kchard/tic-tac-toe-web/README.md

 # tic-tac-toe-web

-A website written in noir.
+A game of tic tac toe written in Clojure and utilizing the HTML5 Canvas to draw the board.

 ## Usage